PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit the four late Concat layout-state-scope runner results immediately following this captured affine fold.
-Any new mutation evidence must preserve current pass order, shared scope, TensorFlow-free boundary, dependency set, and sequential validation policy.
+The next characterized unit should audit the two conditional elementwise fanout-roundtrip results that follow late layout clusters.
+Any new mutation evidence must preserve their guards, current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.